Worcester – The Faithful City

-About 3,000 of Charles’s men were killed during the battle, and a further 10,000 were taken prisoner at Worcester or soon afterwards; the Cathedral served as a short term prisoner of war camp.
+About 3,000 of Charles’s men were killed during the battle, and a further 10,000 were taken prisoner at Worcester or soon afterwards; the Cathedral served as a short-term prisoner of war camp.
 Most English prisoners were conscripted into the New Model Army and sent to Ireland.
-Around 8,000 Scottish prisoners were deported to New England, Bermuda, and the West Indies to work for landowners as indentured labourers, or else to work on fen drainage.
-Around 1,200 “Scotch prisoners” were taken to London; many died from disease and starvation at Tothill Fields and other makeshift prison camps.
+Around 8,000 Scottish prisoners were deported to New England, Bermuda, and the West Indies to work for landowners as indentured labourers; others were sent to work on fen drainage or were taken to London.
+Many died from disease and starvation at Tothill Fields and other makeshift prison camps.

 Parliamentary casualties numbered in the low hundreds.

-- The walk starts at Powick Bridge, as does the Monarch’s Way, follow the River Teme to the confluence with the Severn, the large, near circular, loop taken by the Teme can be omitted
+- The core walk starts at Powick Bridge, as does the Monarch’s Way.
+You can park near Powick Mill on Old Road (WR2 4BU).
+Have a look at the wonderful ancient bridge and then follow the River Teme to the confluence with the Severn, the large, near circular, loop taken by the Teme can be omitted.

 - At the confluence, follow the Severn onto Worcester, still on the Monarch’s Way.

 - The Monarch’s Way crosses the river at Diglis Bridge.
-This walk, however, ignores the bridge and stays on the west bank of the river.
+This walk, however, ignores the bridge and stays on the west bank of the river, passing the Cricket Ground.

 - Cross the River via Worcester Bridge, near where the bridge was at the time of the battle.

-- After the Tower, turn left along College Precinct to see more of (and perhaps visit) the Cathedral, then turn right at the main road.
+- After the Tower, you can turn left along College Precinct to see more of (and perhaps visit) the Cathedral.
+At all events, turn right at the main road.
 At the canal bridge, cross the road to see the Commandery, near the site of Sidbury Gate.

 - Carry on past the Commandery, turn left up Wylds Lane.
 Very soon, walk up the steps to the right into Fort Royal Park.